 Captain Bjorn Ahlander will present on the fascinating construction and expedition of Draken Harald Harfågre, the largest Viking ship ever built in modern times.
 She was launched in 2012, and in 2016 made her first transatlantic voyage with port stops in the Great Lakes, Iceland, Greenland, Canada, New York City and Mystic Seaport.

 Paul Farrell, architect

-Author, architect and lifelong enthusiast of tugboats and the working waterfront, Paul Farrell will discuss his new book, TugBoats Illustrated, a gorgeously detailed guide to the evolution, design, and role of tugboats, from the earliest days of steam to today’s most advanced ocean-going workboats.
+Author, architect and tugboat enthusiast Paul Farrell will discuss his new book, TugBoats Illustrated, a gorgeously detailed guide to the evolution, design, and role of tugboats, from the earliest days of steam to today’s most advanced ocean-going workboats.
 From the deck layout of a nineteenth-century sidewheel tug to the mechanics of cable towing to the operation of an anchor-handling supply vessel, Farrell offers a comprehensive tribute to these beloved workhorses of the sea.
+Book signing to follow.